ONTAP 9

 • ONTAP software upgrades required when you plan to add new nodes to a cluster

-The information applies to ONTAP versions that support Fujitsu series, such as ETERNUS AX A-Series and C-Series, ASA, and ETERNUS HX, and C-series systems.
+The information applies to ONTAP versions that support Fujitsu series, such as ETERNUS AX/AC/HX series systems.
 The information does not apply to ONTAP cloud releases (9.x.0) such as 9.12.0.

 Requirements for mixed version ONTAP clusters